thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/ready-to-go-devices/check-data-on-thingsboard-block.md

-Once you have successfully done all the steps above and {{deviceName}} sends data, you can see it in the Device Telemetry Tab:
+Once you have successfully done all the steps above and {{deviceName}} sent data, you can see it in the Device Telemetry Tab:

 {% assign deviceTelemetryCE = '